wmatuszak/disboard/README.md

 - Invite the bot to your Discord server using the OAuth2 URL generated in the Discord Developer Portal.
 - Join a voice channel.
-- Send the command "!soundboard" in a text channel the bot can see.
+- Send the command `!soundboard` in a text channel the bot can see.
 - Use the button interface to play sounds by clicking the corresponding buttons.

+Optional: You can upload new sounds with `!add` by attaching an `.mp3` or `.wav` file; the bot saves and indexes it automatically.

+## Lavalink Notes
+- The bot streams local files by URL via the `sounds` service.
+Ensure `SoundBaseUrl` in `config/config.json` matches the compose service (default `http://sounds`).
+- Lavalink credentials and host are configured in `config/config.json` and should match `docker-compose.yaml`.

 ## Features